-We hear first-hand from several participants on how the mental health work (being provided by Network for Africa and our Partners) has made a difference to their lives.
-These participants have all taken part in our current mental health projects in Rwanda, Sierra Leone and Uganda.
+We hear first-hand about the ways our mental health work (being provided by Network for Africa and our Partners) makes a difference.
+These are the testimonies of participants in our current mental health projects in Rwanda, Sierra Leone and Uganda.
 They have all given their permission to share their testimonies on our website.

-Sierra Leone – Testimonies about Life-Changing Mental Health Support
+Sierra Leone – Testimonies from our Life-Changing Mental Health Support Project

-A 51-year-old man: I lost my wife and 4 children during the Ebola crisis in 2014 and at first my relatives were sympathetic with me.
-At some point I thought life was useless.
-After 8 months, my uncle started asking me for rent for the room I was occupying in his house, but I had no money to pay rent.
-I had to move further away from the village and live in a farm hut.
-I had to earn my living by helping people to carry loads; people who knew me laughed at me and called me all sorts of names.
-I had very little hope, and thought that I would not make it anymore.
-One of my friends who used to hire me to carry luggage for him asked me to visit Kabantama and ask for a Conforti counsellor, he said it would help me.
-I have spoken to him many times, and he encouraged me to begin to think positively.
-Since then, I now feel better and I believe that I can make it now in life, despite my sad past.
-He is now a member of a self-help group, and a strong advocate for the establishment of a group savings scheme.
-He is still struggling for income, but feeling more supported and less stigmatised by his community.
+A 51-year-old man: I lost my wife and four children during the Ebola crisis in 2014, and at first my relatives were sympathetic.
+Yet, I started to feel life was pointless.
+After a while, my uncle asked me for rent for the room I was occupying in his house, but I had no money.
+I had to go and live in a farm hut, earning my living by helping people to carry loads; people who knew me laughed at me and called me all sorts of names.
+I had very little hope, and thought that I would not survive.
+But one of my customers advised me to visit Kabantama and ask for a Conforti counsellor.
+I have spoken to this counsellor many times, and he’s encouraged me to begin to think positively.
+Now, I believe I can make it, despite my sad past.
+I’m part of a self-help group, and I’m an enthusiastic advocate for the establishment of a group savings scheme.
+I still struggle to make ends meet, but it’s different now because I feel supported and less stigmatised by my community.

-Uganda – Testimonies from Community Mental Health Matters, Kalongo, Agago District
+Uganda – Testimonies from our Community Mental Health Matters Project in Kalongo, Agago District

 Testimonies to follow.